RealYusufIsmail/Computer-science-MS-answers-aslevel/paper1.md

     - So the program takes less time to run

 - **large cache memory:**
     - More space for data / instructions in cache memory
     - RAM needs to be accessed less frequently
     - Accessing cache is quicker than accessing the RAM (1 per -, Max 2)

 - **Describe two ways in which the accumulator is used.**
-  - Temporary storage
-for data being processed / during calculations
+  - Temporary storage for data being processed / during calculations
   - I/O in processor…
   - … used as a buffer / gateway

-- **Describe the use of special registers and their functions during the fetch-decode-execute cycle, including jump instructions, reading from and writing to memory.**
+- **Describe the use of special registers and their functions during the fetch decode-execute cycle, including jump instructions, reading from and writing to memory.**
   - Registers
     - Mentions CIR MDR MAR PC and
 ACC